Chemistry higher tier

 starch, cellulose, silk, protein and DNA

-are but a few of the many polymers found in living organisms.
+are but a few of the many polymers found or produced by living organisms.

 Let's start by looking at proteins.

-Proteins are found in all living organisms and there are
+Proteins are found in all living organisms, now there are

 many different types of proteins, from the